Ministry of Higher Education (Malaysia): Key legislation

 The Ministry of Higher Education is responsible for administration of several key Acts:

 Background

 The functions of the MOHE was originally within the purview of the Ministry of Education (MOE) until the departments and agencies responsible for higher education were separated from the MOE on 27 March 2004 and established as a full ministry under a Federal Minister.
 In 2013, Prime Minister Najib Razak merged the Ministry of Education and the Ministry of Higher Education into a single Ministry of Education.
-In 2015, the Ministry is reestablished.
+In 2015, the Ministry was reestablished.

 Organisation

 The MOHE is headed by the Minister of Higher Education, a post held by Noraini Ahmad (UMNO).
 She is assisted by Deputy Minister Mansor Othman.

 The following departments and agencies are under the purview of the MOHE:

 Department of Higher Education

 Also known by its Malay acronym, JPT (for Jabatan Pendidikan Tinggi), the department was headed by a Director General, Datin Paduka Ir.
 Dr. Siti Hamisah Binti Tapsir.
 This department was responsible for the management of both public and private institutes of higher learning and also Malaysian Student Department around the world.